VihangaAW/tflite_support_task/README.md

 # TensorFlow Lite Task Library for Python

 TensorFlow Lite Task Library for Python is a Python wrapper for Google's [TensorFlow Lite Task Library](https://github.com/tensorflow/tflite-support/tree/master/tensorflow_lite_support/cc/task).
-The wrapper is developed around C++ version of the TensorFlow Lite Task Library.
+The wrapper is based on the C++ version of the TensorFlow Lite Task Library.

 ## Supported Tasks
 Currently TensorFlow Lite Task Library for Python is only supported  Natural Language (NL) APIs provided by the official task library.